- Check out Jason Friedman’s website

-Jason Friedman: I was looking for a growth, knowledge, help or whatever and I leaned on a lot of people, that’s how I found Marc.
+Jason Friedman: I was looking for growth, knowledge, help, or whatever and I leaned on a lot of people, that’s how I found Marc.

 I didn’t know Marc initially, I met him through a friend through a group at that time was called YEO, Young Entrepreneurs Organization, which is now EO, which is a global organization of entrepreneurs, an amazing group.

 And my good friend Kevin, down from that group, introduced me to Marc and it was just like “boom.”
 Marc is a theatre person, he’s a professional magician.
 He was another theatre person that came in but understood marketing incredibly well, branding, positioning, strategy.